tom-mi/python-async2v/docs/tutorial/01_getting_started.rst

 Some of the builtin components can be configured, for example it is possible to specify a resolution or enable fullscreen mode for the `MainWindow`.
 This can be done programmatically, but usually you want to switch things like that on the fly from the commandline.
-To save you from writing argparse options for that, there is builtin argparse support for all many components that come with async2v.
+To save you from writing argparse options for that, there is builtin argparse support for all many components that come with async2v:

-The configuration process has two phases:

 * Before parsing the commandline arguments, additional options are registered with the application's argparse parser.
   The right place for that is the constructor of the application launcher.
 * When instantiating and registering the components, the component-specific configuration is extracted from the parsed argparse args.
 This is done in the already known `register_application_components` method.

-While it is possible to directly use the application's `ArgumentParser`, there is also a reusable mechanism built into async2v.
+While it is possible to directly use the application's `ArgumentParser <argparse.ArgumentParser>`, there is also a reusable mechanism built into async2v.
 Both registering the arguments and constructing the component configuration from the args can be encapsulated in `Configurator` classes.